-402. Therapeutic Exercise - This course helps students understand the theory and application of exercise methods and manual therapies commonly used in athletic training and sports medicine clinical settings for the rehabilitation of injuries.
+- 402. Therapeutic Exercise This course helps students understand the theory and application of exercise methods and manual therapies commonly used in athletic training and sports medicine clinical settings for the rehabilitation of injuries.
 It is primarily intended for students in the athletic training education major, but may be of interest to pre-medical and pre-physical therapy students.
 Prerequisites: KIN 222, 223.

-Three Credits Brumels Fall Semester, Even Years sports medicine settings.
+Three Credits Brumels Fall Semester, Even Years - 404.
+Seminar in Athletic Training Administration This course helps students understand the theory and application of managerial skills commonly employed in sports medicine settings.
 A heavy emphasis on the case method of instruction will help students apply administrative concepts in situations similar to those they will face in professional practice.
 Prerequisite: KIN 340.